cnqiangfu/PL-VINS/README.md

 roslaunch plvins_estimator euroc_fix_extrinsic.launch        #This launch runs without loop
 ```

-Now you run PL-VINS in the ROS RViZ.
+Now you should be able to run PL-VINS in the ROS RViZ.

 **Note that**: if you want obtain motion trajectory and compare it to your method.
 Please modify the ouput paths: /PL-VINS/vins_estimator/src/visualization.cpp (trajectory without loop) and /PL-VINS/pose_graph/src/pose_graph.cpp (trajectory with loop)